Skip to main content

 Note:

 You can use Business Intelligence only in a specifically configured web application.
 See Setting Up the Web Application.
-Also, be sure to consult the InterSystems Supported Platforms for information on system requirements.
+Also, be sure to consult InterSystems Supported Platforms for information on system requirements.

 Purpose